-Foreign pension plans are exempt from applying withholding under chapter 4 when they are exempt beneficial owners under Treasury regulations section 1.1471-6(f).
-A payment from a U.S. pension plan to a foreign individual beneficiary in the plan is not subject to withholding under chapter 4.
+Foreign pension plans are exempt from applying withholding under Chapter 4 when they are exempt beneficial owners under Regulations section 1.1471-6(f).
+A payment from a U.S. pension plan to a foreign individual beneficiary in the plan is not subject to withholding under Chapter 4.